This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Crawler is Surfer's bot used to scan your & your competitors' websites.

-SERPs and the domains themselves may be slightly different depending if you are searching for a word on your computer or on your mobile device.
+SERPs and domains may differ slightly depending on whether you are searching for a word on your computer or mobile device.

-Desktop crawler is our bot that is looking at the top pages from the SERP for desktop devices and crawling the desktop version of those sites.
+Our desktop crawler is a bot that looks at the top pages of the SERPs for desktop devices and crawls the desktop versions of those sites.

-Mobile crawler is our bot that is looking at the top pages from the SERP for mobile devices and crawling the mobile version of those sites.
+Our mobile crawler is a bot that looks at the top pages of the SERPs for mobile devices and crawls the mobile versions of those sites.

 Credit